 A death must be registered by law, usually within the registration county or area in which it occurred and usually within 5 days.
-Under normal circumstances the doctor’s certificate stating the cause of death should be taken to the Registrar’s office along with the deceased’s medical card and birth certificate (if they are available to you).
+Under normal circumstances the Medical Certificate of Cause of Death will be forwarded to the Registrars Office by the Hospital Medical Examiner, by the GP or other attending Doctor or in some cases by a family member.

 Lines are open Monday – Friday from 08:00am to 6:00pm.

-Or you can make an appointment via their website, just click here.
+Or you can make an appointment via their websites: